paultanger/Fraud_Detection/readme.md

 * `api_data` actually has some columns that aren't in the API data and could be updated later: `acct_type` and `approx_payout_date`.
 In addition, the api doesn't send data for these cols: `gts`, `num_order`, `num_payout`.
 Also of note, the api data has a `sequence_number` that the original data doesn't have.

+* The `cleaner_funcs.py` is intended to be implemented with the `predict_class.py` and called from the app to make new predictions.

+* For the time being, development is happening on the app to just display raw data from the api.